SatelliteQE/nailgun/docs/examples.rst

 In addition, if no server configuration object is specified when instantiating an :class:`nailgun.entity_mixins.Entity` object, the server configuration labeled "default" is used.
-With this in mind, here's a revised version of the first script in section :ref:`label-simple`:
+With this in mind, here's a revised version of the first script in section :ref:`label-getting-started`:

 .. literalinclude:: create_organization_nailgun_v2.py